-This must contain the names and addresses of the shareholders of the company, the numbers of shares held by each, the distinguishing numbers (if any) of those shares, the amount paid or agreed to be paid on the shares, together with the date on which each person became and ceased to be a shareholder of the company.
+This must contain the names and addresses of the shareholders of the company, the numbers of shares held by each, the distinguishing numbers (if any) of those shares, the amount paid or agreed to be paid on the shares, whether such shares carry voting rights and if such rights are conditional, together with the date on which each person became and ceased to be a shareholder of the company.
 The register of members is prima facie evidence of the details required to be inserted therein so it is essential to keep it current.
 An exempted company that is not licenced to carry on business in the Cayman Islands may keep its register of members outside of the Cayman Islands.

 (c) Register of Mortgages and Charges

 This must contain details of all mortgages and charges specifically affecting property of the company, including a short description of the property mortgaged or charged, the amount of the charge created and the names of the mortgagees or persons entitled to the charge.

 In addition, unless falling within an exemption, an exempted company must maintain a beneficial ownership register at its registered office containing the information set out under Beneficial Ownership Register below.